Non-stop flights to Oslo (OSL)

 From Ålesund and Alta, you can fly with Norwegian and SAS (Star Alliance).

 From Brønnøysund, direct flights are offered by Widerøe.
-This is a seasonal route that starts in December and ends in January.
+This is a seasonal route that starts in June and ends in August.

 From Florø, the only airline with direct flights is Danish Air.
-This is a seasonal route that starts in December and ends in March.

 From Førde, you can fly non-stop to Oslo with Widerøe.